 - Paperback Swap - More than 2 million books are available at Paperback Swap, which means you are almost guaranteed to find what you are looking for.
 Users get two free book credits for the first ten books that they list on the site to trade.

 - Swaptree - Swaptree (now known as swap.com) users can list books, CDs, DVDs and other items they have to trade.
 Then, using Swaptree's algorithms, see everything that they can get in trade for their items.
 The service costs nothing, but you do have to pay for what you ship out.
 (Usually less than $2.50 if you use media mail.)

 - Text Swap - This free textbook exchange service allows students around the world to trade textbooks online.
 There are a number of universities that participate nationwide, including Columbia University, the University of California and Utah University.

 - Title Trader - This free service lets users trade books, movies and music.
 Registered members of Title Trader get credits every time they send out an item.

 - What's On My Bookshelf - This site connects both people and books.
 Users can find other people who have similar reading interests and trade books using a simple point system.

 Ashford University responds quickly to information requests through this site.

-- Bachelor of Arts - Communication Studies
+- Bachelor of Arts - Journalism and Mass Communication

 - Bachelor of Arts - Psychology